lf-edge/eden/experimental/benchmark/README.md

 suites that run on both platforms if multiple options covering a given criteria were available.

+No network test is included right now because most of them require a third-party component.
+An ideal situation would be running an iperf3 server either on the same system or on the same local area network.

 ## Scripts

 There is a simple proof of concept of copying over, running, and fetching the